Tommy Conway is focused on making the most of his Scotland recall and forcing his way into Steve Clarke’s World Cup squad.

-“I was watching the game with my dad and we were bouncing around the living room and then that bit afterwards, seeing the celebrations, I wanted to be here.
-I wanted to be celebrating with everyone,” Conway said.
-“I think that gave me that fire in the belly to make sure I got here in March.
-I missed out on the last three camps and my determination, the focus was always to get back in the squad and I’m just glad that I’m back just before the World Cup.
-Hopefully I can fight for my place.”
+‘I was watching the game with my dad and we were bouncing around the living room and then that bit afterwards, seeing the celebrations, I wanted to be here.
+I wanted to be celebrating with everyone,’ Conway said.
+He added that watching those scenes gave him ‘a fire in the belly’ to return to the squad in March.
+Having missed three recent camps, his focus was always on getting back in time for the final preparations ahead of the World Cup.

-“If I’m being completely honest, I knew I had to be in this camp to have a real chance of going to the World Cup.
+‘If I’m being completely honest, I knew I had to be in this camp to have a real chance of going to the World Cup.
 I set myself targets and goals and I really did commit to the process since November, in terms of not getting in that camp and using it as fuel to make sure I got into this one.
-That’s like the first box ticked and obviously the next box ticked is to get to the World Cup and I’m doing everything I can to get there.”
+That’s like the first box ticked and obviously the next box ticked is to get to the World Cup and I’m doing everything I can to get there.’

-Scotland’s World Cup Group C games:
+Scotland’s World Cup Group C fixtures (UK times):

 – Haiti vs Scotland — June 14, Boston, 2am (UK)